skymaurya/galaxy_classify/README.md

     2. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar.
      3. Search for "Jupyter" and install the extension provided by Microsoft.

 9. Run the Jupyter Notebook.
-    Open galxy.ipynb in VS Code.
+    Open `galxy.ipynb` file in VS Code.
     Click on the Run button at the top of the notebook or press Shift+Enter to run individual cells.

 10. To Run the web application.
-    1.open and run python 'app.py' file to start Flask Sever.In terminal click on IP address`http://127.0.0.1:5000` to       interact with web app.
+    1. open and run python `app.py` file to start Flask Sever.In terminal click on IP address`http://127.0.0.1:5000` to       interact with web app.
-    2.in web app click on the Get Started button to give input values to model for classification.
+    2. in web app click on the Get Started button to give input values to model for classification.
-    3.After filling values click on the 'Submit' Button, to see what model classify on the basis of inputs given.
+    3. After filling values click on the 'Submit' Button, to see what model classify on the basis of inputs given.